daveerickson/NebulaLogger/docs/logger-engine/Logger.md

 **Description**

-LoggingLevel - The matching instance of LoggingLevel (or a default value if a match is not found)
+The matching instance of LoggingLevel (or a default value if a match is not found)

 #### `getParentLogTransactionId()` → `String`